 With the passing of the holidays and the start of the New Year, many of us find ourselves wanting to do a little household tidying.
 Do you have a closet filled with items you no longer use?
 If you’re like us, it may include things like a box of faded t-shirts, a cache of cassettes with music from the 80s, and a few offbeat tchotchkes rescued from the second-hand store.
 Before you pull out those garbage bags, take a peek at all of the things you can do with your long-lost treasures.
 All it takes is a little inspiration to turn these seemingly useless objects into exciting conversation pieces of creativity.

-Use this list of interesting ways to reuse old things as motivation to tackle an upcycling project of your own.
+Use this list to find 50 upcycling ideas to get inspiration to start a project of your own.
 You may be surprised at how much fun it is to reinvent products and imbue your favorite things with new life.

 1. Turn Adult Socks Into Toddler Leggings